FerdinandJr/terraform_three_tier_architecture/README.md

-# Learn It Right Way
-Get Started with Terraform: Install and Create Your First Infrastructure
+# Get Started with Terraform: Install and Create Your First Infrastructure

 ## Install Terraform and AWS CLI in Windows